rajeshrah22/nmstate-mcp/README.md

 ```

-You will not need to manually activate the python virtual environment with this command.
+You will not need to activate the Python virtual environment with this command manually.

 ### Configure the MCP client

-Claude Desktop and Cursor, and potentially others support this "mcpServers" format:
+Claude Desktop and Cursor, and potentially others, support this "mcpServers" format:

 ```
 {